 As an undergrad, I kept coming back to two themes: finding common ground in the Church and communicating truth in a postmodern culture.
 The latter became the topic of my senior thesis, the central metaphor being that of the scrambled egg: the yoke represents objective truth.
 When the egg is scrambled we cannot distinguish the yoke from the egg white, but it is still there and we can be nourished by it.
 The same is true in our scrambled age.
 It is increasingly difficult to distinguish what is real and true in our culture.
 Nevertheless, the truth is still there and we can know it.

 “Do not be conformed to this age, but be transformed by the renewing of your mind.”
 (Romans 12:2)

-This preoccupation with truth eventually led to earning a graduate degree in Christian Apologetics at Biola University where I got a solid foundation in biblical studies and theology, and I was able to focus on two of my favorite subjects: historical theology and cultural apologetics.
+This preoccupation with truth eventually led to graduate studies in Christian Apologetics, which gave me a solid biblical foundation and allowed me to focus on two of my favorite subjects: historical theology and cultural apologetics.

-Of all the classes I took, lectures I attended, and books I read, the most impacting thing I learned at Biola was the need for careful biblical hermeneutics.
+Of all the classes I took, lectures I attended, and books I read, the most impacting thing I learned in grad school was the need for careful biblical hermeneutics.
 Sharing the principles of biblical interpretation has been the cornerstone of all my teaching and discipleship endeavors ever since.
-If we could just train more Christians to rightly divide God’s Word (2 Timothy 2:15) we could eliminate so much of the unbiblical teaching, misguided attitudes, and embarassing acts committed in the name of Christ.
-There would be less fodder for disbelief and more people with sound doctrine and godly character radiating God’s grace.
+If we could just train more Christians to rightly divide God’s Word (2 Timothy 2:15) we could address so much of the unbiblical teaching, misguided attitudes, and embarassing acts committed in the name of Christ.
+There could be less fodder for disbelief and more people with sound doctrine and godly character radiating God’s grace.

 The best defense of the Christian faith is a faithful Christian.